AlexVPopov/alexvpopov.github.io/source/_posts/2013-09-02-install-postgresql-9-dot-2-4-on-os-x-mountain-lion.markdown

 You should be good to go.

 P.S.
-Also check out this [#342 Migrating to PostgreSQL](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast) Railscast for a full guide on migrating from SQLite to Postgres.
+Also check out this [#342 Migrating to PostgreSQL](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast) Railscast for a full guide on migrating from SQLite to Postgres and this [Stackoverflow question](http://stackoverflow.com/questions/11092807/installing-postgresql-on-ubuntu-for-ruby-on-rails) for similar instructions for Ubuntu.